This is a blow-by-blow description of what living with Fibromyalgia is like for me.

-Doing this means I can sometimes relieve morning stiffness and it helps me take a tally of where it hurts the most.
+Doing this means I can sometimes relieve morning stiffness, which helps me take a tally of where it hurts the most.
 This dictates how soon I’ll be able to get out of bed.

-Getting out of bed involves dragging myself up into a seated position.
-I then need to sit on the edge of the bed for some time.
+Getting out of bed involves dragging myself up into a seated position, and I then need to sit on the edge of the bed for some time.

-Once I’m able to get off the bed, I hold onto the radiator and pull myself up to a standing position.
-Almost immediately the pain in my feet, ankles and hips intensifies.
+Once I can get off the bed, I hold onto the radiator and pull myself up to a standing position.
+Almost immediately, the pain in my feet, ankles and hips intensifies.

-I have to be careful when I start walking because often an ankle or knee will give way.
+I must be careful when I start walking because an ankle or knee will often give way.
 As a general rule, I support myself by holding onto bedroom furniture.

 I find it almost impossible to get dressed while standing up.
-So, despite knowing it’s gonna hurt, I sit down again to get dressed.
+So, despite knowing it would hurt, I sit down again to get dressed.

 Bathroom – It’s time to head to the bathroom.

 It’s not that far, but the walk may as well be miles because every step takes its toll.

 Without getting too personal, sitting down on the toilet hurts my hips, and getting back up again hurts my hips, knees and ankles.